 The actuarial valuation on a funding basis must establish the current service contribution for each fiscal year ending in the last 3 years following the actuarial valuation date.
 This contribution can be a fixed sum, a rate or a percentage of the payroll.
 It includes the current service stabilization contribution and can be paid by the employer only or by the employer and the members.
 The contributions correspond to the following:

 |CS = (1 + SP)||x||(||The value of the obligations arising from the plan for the service performed during a fiscal year, including the assumption of explicit fees, if applicable||)|

 |StabCS = CS ||x||[||SP

 (1 + SP)

 Special improvement payment

-When an amendment is valuated for the first time in an actuarial valuation of which the determined funding ratio, by disregarding the amendment, is less than 90%, a special improvement payment is established.
-It is payable the day following the date of the actuarial valuation.
+When an amendment is valuated for the first time in the actuarial valuation of a plan of which the determined funding ratio, by disregarding the amendment, is less than 90%, a special improvement payment is established.
+It is payable on the day following the date of the actuarial valuation.
 It is calculated as follows:

 Sip = (1 + SP) x Wgc

 |Wgc||=||the value, on a going-concern basis, of the additional obligations resulting from amendments to the plan considered for the first time on the valuation date|